-Other factors included in the rating are the data quality score (required for Office Building Waste Ratings) and the material recovery score (voluntary for Office Building Waste Ratings).
+Other factors included in the rating are the data quality score (required for Waste Ratings for Offices) and the Material Recovery Score (voluntary for Waste Ratings for Offices).
 Refer to NABERS The Rules - Waste for information on how these are calculated.